HADAS496/comics-and-Reaganomics-/index.md

 {%
 include scrollybox/bg.html
 above-box-space="50vh"
    below-box-space="50vh"
    height="100vh"
-image-path=""scrollstory/images/for my project/1974 batman 258 finale.png"
+   image-path="scrollstory/images/for my project/1974 batman 258 finale.png"
-box-content="
-As with every Batman comic from that time, the story ends with the successful detention of Two-Face by Batman, with your usual shenanigans of “Bam!” and “KA-PAW!”
+   box-content="As with every Batman comic from that time, the story ends with ends with the successful detention of Two-Face by Batman, with your usual shenanigans of “Bam!” and “KA-PAW!""
 %}

 {% include scrollybox/bg-sticky.html